 10. How important is getting cleared for measles prior to Fall Advising & Orientation?

 Very important!
 You will not be allowed to register for classes if your measles vaccinations/immunity documentation has not been received prior to your registration appointment on Monday, September 25 .
-Options for providing proof and additional information are available from the Student Health Center.
+Options for providing proof and additional information are available from the Measles Requirement on the Student Health Center website.
 If you have any questions regarding the measles immunity requirement, please call 360.650.3400

 11. Do I have to take the Math Placement Assessment (MPA)?